 Released on September 29, 2022

-Today, Ahmed Hussen, Minister of Housing and Diversity and Inclusion, and Athabasca MLA Jim Lemaigre on behalf of Social Services Minister and Minister Responsible for Saskatchewan Housing Corporation (SHC) Gene Makowsky, and representatives from Methy Housing Corporation celebrated the development of 28 affordable tiny homes that will support individuals experiencing homelessness.
+Ahmed Hussen, Minister of Housing and Diversity and Inclusion, and Mental Health and Addictions Minister and Swift Current MLA Everett Hindley, on behalf of Social Services Minister and Minister Responsible for Saskatchewan Housing Corporation (SHC) Gene Makowsky, and representatives from Prairie Pioneers Independent Housing (PPIH) will celebrate the grand opening of four supportive housing units.

 - Pursuant to the National Housing Strategy (NHS), the Canada-Saskatchewan Bilateral Agreement will invest $449.9 million over the next 10 years, cost matched by the federal and provincial governments, in housing across the province.
 The Governments of Canada and Saskatchewan have reached agreement on the first three-year action plan.